Zytronium/aeroduel_backend/docs/API.md

   - INPUT: `{ authToken, planeId, targetId, timestamp }`
   - OUTPUT: `success`

+- `GET /api/planes` - List all online planes
+    - Returns a list of all online planes, including whether they have joined the current match or not and, if the match is ongoing, their current score.
+    - Anyone can make a request to this endpoint.
+Sensitive info such as auth tokens is excluded
+    - INPUT: none
+    - OUTPUT: `[{ planeId, userId?, playerName, score? }]`

 ## Future Endpoints
 - `POST /api/start-match` - Begins an Aeroduel match
   - Updates the match in memory to be active and sends WebSocket updates to ESP32s and mobile apps
   - Only the sever's front-end can make requests to this endpoint, and this is enforced
   - INPUT: `serverToken`
   - OUTPUT: `success, match`

-- `GET /api/planes` - List online planes
-  - Returns a list of all online planes, including whether they have joined the current match or not and, if the match is ongoing, their current score.
-  - Anyone can make a request to this endpoint.
-Sensitive info such as auth tokens is excluded
-  - INPUT: none
-  - OUTPUT: `[{ planeId, userId?, playerName, score? }]`

 ## Possible Additional Future Endpoints
 - `GET /api/match/:id` - Get match details